 Because the condition is progressive, your toes will not straighten out on their own.
 The longer you wait to receive treatment, the more serious the problem (and more difficult the treatment) will be.

 You may have heard of more than one of these conditions and wonder which one is which.
 It actually has to do with which joints are affected: hammertoes affect the middle joint, while mallet toe affects the final one, just before the tip.
 Claw toes are the full package—toes that bend up at the first joint, down at the middle, and down again at the tip.
 Though slightly different, all three conditions share similar causes and treatments.

 Treatment varies based on the severity of your condition.
 The earlier you seek help, the better chance you have at success with simple, non-invasive procedures.

 At the “easy” end of the spectrum, simply switching to a roomier pair of shoes full time—or having a good shoe repair shop stretch the toe boxes on your favorite dress pairs—may be all the treatment you need.
 This may be accompanied by padded inserts and gentle exercises to help support your feet, protect sensitive spots, and strengthen your toe muscles.

 If conservative treatments don’t resolve your discomfort, or the toes have already become rigid, we may recommend surgical correction.
 A procedure will be selected based on the particulars of your case and performed right in our office.
 These surgeries are highly effective on average, though like any operation are not without risks.
 If we do recommend surgery, we will make sure you have all the information you need to make a fully informed decision.

-To schedule an appointment at our office in Lancaster, Fort Mill, or Chester, SC, you can contact Carolina Podiatry Group online or by phone toll free at 888-569-9559.
+To schedule an appointment at our office in Lancaster, Rock Hill, or Indian Land,, SC, you can contact Carolina Podiatry Group online or by phone toll free at 888-569-9559.